-York Gin Outlaw, a Navy Strength 57% gin, pushes the boundaries, as did the city's villains, Guy Fawkes, Dick Turpin and Mary Bateman.
-Stronger flavours; higher alcohol - enjoy York Gin Outlaw with care, tonic & ice.
+York Gin Outlaw, a Navy Strength 57% gin, pushes the boundaries - as did the city's villains, Guy Fawkes, Dick Turpin and 'Yorkshire Witch', Mary Bateman.
+Stronger flavours; higher alcohol - enjoy York Gin Outlaw with ice, tonic … and care.

-York Gin Outlaw won a rare Double Gold medal at the 2019 San Francisco World Spirits Competition, making it one of the best gins in the world, 2019.
+York Gin Outlaw won a rare Double Gold medal at the 2019 San Francisco World Spirits Competition, making it one of the best gins in the world.

 NOSE: Warm, hints of floral & lemon top notes.